Topics Map > Software Guides > Audacity

 - If using an external microphone, plug it into the computer.

-- From the Device Toolbar, select the drop-down next for the microphone icon and select the correct input.
+- From the Device Toolbar, select the microphone input drop-down menu and select the correct input.

 Ideal Audio Levels